Sponsor and status

 96th Congress (1979–1980)

-This bill was introduced on November 28, 1979, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 28, 1979, in a previous session of Congress, but it did not receive a vote.

 Representative for Virginia's 3rd congressional district